tbrowder/Math-FractionalPart/README.md

 NAME
 ====

-Math::FractionalPart provides several routines to operate with the fractional parts of a number:
+Math::FractionalPart provides several routines to operate with the fractional parts of a number

 SYNOPSIS
 ========